-Construction of new renewable energy facilities and transmission lines from such facilities could result in the conversion of Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, Williamson Act conservation contracts, or forest land or timberland, resulting in the loss of these resources.
+Construction of new renewable energy facilities and transmission lines from such facilities could result in the conversion of Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, cancellation of Land Conservation (Williamson Act) conservation contracts and Farmland Security Zone contracts, or conversion of forest land or timberland, resulting in the loss of these resources.
+The conversion of agricultural and forest land to other uses could lead to a change in the land's ability to sequester carbon that would need to be evaluated.

 Major solar or wind energy project proposals have not typically involved conversion of substantial areas of forest land for the energy generation facilities, themselves; however, transmission lines from new facilities have required alignments in forest land.
 It is reasonably foreseeable that forest land could be converted as a result of additional utility-scale renewable energy facility development.

 In response to proposals for development of renewable energy projects on important farmland, local governments and the State have faced the challenge of balancing competing public interest in conserving agricultural land and meeting goals for expanding renewable energy generation.
-Utility-scale solar and wind energy facilities proposed to be located on important farmland, including property under Williamson Act contracts, have resulting in land conversion.
-In 2013, a California appellate court upheld an EIR's evaluation of agricultural land impact and mitigation for a proposed solar project on prime farmland and Williamson Act contract land where a contract cancellation was proposed.
-The court decision also confirmed that it was appropriate for the local lead agency to consider the State's interest in increasing renewable energy generation as a reason to permit the cancellation of a Williamson Act contract (Save Panoche Valley v.
-San Benito County, 2013, 217 Cal.
-App.
-4th 503).
+Utility-scale solar and wind energy facilities proposed to be located on ilmportant fearmland and/or, including property under Williamson Act contracts, have resultinged in land use conversion.
+In 2013, a California appellate court upheld an EIR's evaluation of agricultural land impact and mitigation for a proposed solar project on prime farmland grazing land and Williamson Act contract land where a contract cancellation was proposed.
+The mitigation measures adopted by the lead agency in the case, included agricultural conservation easements and measures to restore the site after conclusion of the project's useful life.
+The court decision also confirmed that it was appropriate for the local lead agency to consider the

+State's interest in increasing renewable energy generation as a reason to permit the cancellation of a Williamson Act contract (Save Panoche Valley v.
+San Benito County, 2013, 217 Cal.App.4th 503).
 Consequently, conversion of important farmland could occur in response to the recommended actions in the Energy Sector.
 Because ARB has no land use authority, mitigation is not within its purview to reduce potentially significant impacts to less-than-significant levels.
 While compliance with existing land use policies, ordinances, and regulations would serve to moderate this impact, because of local priorities for protection of agricultural land, the record of recent project approvals in the State demonstrate the impact has not been avoided.